ucdavisdatalab/adventures_in_data_science/README.md

 To make alterations to the reader:

 1. Clone this repo.
-2. Edit one of the existing chapter `.Rmd` files or create a new one.
+2. Create a new R markdown file (`.rmd`) for your chapter, or edit one of the existing ones.
 The chapter files are at the top level of the repository.
 They follow the naming scheme `##_topic-of-chapter.Rmd` (an exception to this naming scheme is `index.Rmd`, which contains the reader's index page).
 You should enter your text, links, and any supporting media directly into the file.
+3. Make sure your R markdown file begins with a first-level header (like `# This`), as this is how your chapter will be named in the navigation sidebar.
+Further section titles should be hierarchically under this one, so begin with second-level headers (like `## This`) or below (just keep adding a `#` symbol for each level of hierarchy.)
-3. Run the script `gen_html.R` to regenerate the HTML files in the `docs/` directory.
+4. Run the script `gen_html.R` to regenerate the HTML files in the `docs/` directory.
 You can do this in the shell with `./gen_html.R` or in R with `source("gen_html.R")`.
-4. Once you have made your changes, commit and push both the files you edited and the `docs/` directory.
+5. Once you have made your changes, commit and push both the files you edited and the `docs/` directory.
 The live web page will update accordingly.

-Follow the established style and formatting conventions in chapter files, including those for linking to media on the `ds.lib` server.
-On the `ds.lib` server, the course media directory is in the public-facing portion of the DataLab website (`ds.lib.ucdavis.edu`).
+You can put course media in the `data` and `img` folders.
+Images that are generated within your R markdown will be automatically given a location in the `docs/` folder, which is handled by step (5) above, so there is no need to specifically link to those.
 Outbound URLs that point to course media should be given their own, sequentially numbered variable (`url1`, `url2`, ..., `url26`, etc.) in the file `_common.R` and should then be called from that variable in the body text of the chapter files.